THE EASIEST

 Args:

-deviceID (str): A unique alphanumeric string that identifies the specific Cloud Display Device.
+device_id (str): A unique alphanumeric string that identifies the specific Cloud Display Device.

 nonce (str): A string or unique number that serves as feedback when acknowledging the message.